 Prolastin-C and Glassia

-On July 15, 2024, PharmaCare will stop covering alpha-1 proteinase inhibitor (Prolastin-C) for new patients, as Canadian Blood Services (CBS) has added the alpha-1 proteinase inhibitor Glassia to their formulary.
-Starting July 15, new patients will not receive PharmaCare coverage for Prolastin-C.
+On July 15, 2024, PharmaCare stopped covering alpha-1 proteinase inhibitor (Prolastin-C) for new patients, as Canadian Blood Services added the alpha-1 proteinase inhibitor Glassia to their formulary.

-To secure Glassia for patients, prescribers must submit to CBS the Request for Patient Designated Plasma Protein and Related Products form (PDF, 363KB) to show that the patient meets eligibility criteria and to record their informed consent to receive a blood product.
-If the patient is approved, CBS will initiate patient support.
+To secure Glassia for patients, prescribers must submit the Request for Patient Designated Plasma Protein and Related Products form (PDF, 363KB) to show that the patient meets eligibility criteria.
+If the patient is approved, Canadian Blood Services will initiate patient support.

-CBS provides Glassia at no cost to patients.
-CBS will deliver the plasma-derived product to transfusion medicine laboratories for patient pick-up.
+Canadian Blood Services, in collaboration with BC Blood Services, provides Glassia at no cost to patients.
+Canadian Blood Services, in collaboration with OnePath patient support program, will coordinate product delivery to transfusion medicine laboratories for patient pick-up.
 Glassia is not dispensed through community pharmacies.

 Key steps for prescribers